 Before focusing exclusively on general pediatrics, Dr Melissa worked with newborns in a hospital setting for 13 years, caring for infants and providing lactation support to new mothers.
 She practices General Pediatrics at Battery Park Pediatrics in New York City.

 While incorporating temperament into her everyday practice, Dr Melissa recognizes the limits of a traditional medical setting.
-She developed Wonder Winks to better provide temperament based guidance and support to interested families.
+She developed an integrative practice to better provide temperament based guidance and support to interested families.
 She is also the mother of two energetic young children who have challenged her, and helped her grow, in ways she never expected.

 Education and Faculty Appointments